Monoxido45/REACT/README.md

 ## Base test example

-One can conduct any REACT simple hypothesis testing by providing a confidence interval, a chosen tolerance and the original simple hypothesis in the *base_test* function:
+Any REACT simple hypothesis testing can be conducted just by providing a confidence interval, a chosen tolerance and the original simple hypothesis in the *base_test* function: